102 Not Out: Plot

-After some days, Babulal enters Dattaraya's room and finds that he has several placards that state words about rebelling about Amol's entry into the house.
-Dattaraya reminds Babulal that his wife, Chandrika, had suffered from Alzheimer's disease in her last 28 days, and the only thing she remembered till her last moment was Amol, who in fact did not even arrive to meet his mother citing lack of proper leave notice at his company.
-To showcase the greediness of Amol, Dattaraya contacts him and receives an auto reply that Amol is unavailable.
-He ends up recording the message that he and Babulal have to discuss about property, causing Amol to immediately answer the phone call and Dattaraya convinces him to reach Mumbai on the 19th of that month.
-Dattaraya begins reading Amol's letters which he had written to Babulal and were intercepted in between by Dattaraya; each letter turns out to be materialistic and ends with "I hope you understand."
-Despite this, Babulal still informs Dattaraya that he will not follow his last condition, and even Dhiru supports him for the first time, believing that Amol should be given a second chance.
+After some days, Babulal enters Dattatraya's room and finds that he has several placards that state words about rebelling Amol's entry into the house.
+Dattatraya reminds Babulal that his wife, Chandrika, had suffered from Alzheimer's disease in her last 28 days, and the only thing she remembered till her last moment was Amol, who in fact did not even arrive to meet his mother citing lack of proper leave notice at his company.
+To showcase the greediness of Amol, Dattatraya contacts him and receives an auto reply that Amol is unavailable.
+He ends up recording the message that he and Babulal have to discuss about property, causing Amol to immediately answer the phone call and Dattatraya convinces him to reach Mumbai on the 19th of that month.
+Dattatraya begins reading Amol's letters which he had written to Babulal and were intercepted in between by Dattatraya; each letter turns out to be materialistic and ends with "I hope you understand."
+Despite this, Babulal still informs Dattatraya that he will not follow his last condition, and even Dhiru supports him for the first time, believing that Amol should be given a second chance.

-The next day, Babulal gives Dattaraya an affidavit which states that he is transferring his share of property to Amol.
-Dattaraya finally reveals that he has been diagnosed with brain tumour long back and does not have much time left to live.
+The next day, Babulal gives Dattatraya an affidavit which states that he is transferring his share of property to Amol.
+Dattatraya finally reveals that he has been diagnosed with brain tumour long back and does not have much time left to live.
 The old age home and breaking that record was just a ruse because he wished for his son to get rid of his negative approach to life.
 Babulal finally realises Amol's true intentions, and when Amol arrives in India, Babulal insults and humiliates him in public and demands him to return home from the airport itself.
-A satisfied Dattaraya then tells Babulal that if there is an Amol then there is Dhiru also, indirectly asking him to accept Dhiru as the replacement for Amol.
+A satisfied Dattatraya then tells Babulal that if there is an Amol then there is Dhiru also, indirectly asking him to accept Dhiru as the replacement for Amol.

 Dattatraya even tells Babulal to blow a whistle when he dies, to celebrate his outstanding feat, 102 years.
 At last, 102 not out becomes 102 out and Babulal whistles.
-Dhiru presents a recorded tape to Babulal with a message that Dattaraya had recorded two days before death.
-In that message, Dattaraya states that he is sitting in a cloud with the same Chinese man besides him.
+Dhiru presents a recorded tape to Babulal with a message that Dattatraya had recorded two days before death.
+In that message, Dattatraya states that he is sitting in a cloud with the same Chinese man besides him.
 He is telling the man that the record of the longest living person on Earth will be broken by his son, Babulal, himself after another 43 years.